Great201/image-slider/README.md

   - Clicking on the left and right arrow buttons.
   - Using the left and right arrow keys on your keyboard.
   - Pressing the delete key to remove the currently displayed image.

+## Live Demo

+You can try the live demo of this image slider here: [Image Slider Demo](https://great201.github.io/Image-Slider/)